thabat12/TetraNet/README.md

 # Project TetraNet
 ![image](https://user-images.githubusercontent.com/65915193/113542507-0f622000-95aa-11eb-8893-45db30d82f4f.png)

 Project TetraNet is a novel research project used for wildfire mitigation using footage from rapid nanosatellite deployed into space.
-We created a nanosatellite that utilizes computer vision models, image segmentation U-Net convolutional networks, linear regression artifical neural networks, and mathematical fire spread simulators in order to accurately apply wildfire patterns to a real-world setting, allowing researchers to prevent wildfires from spreading in high-risk regions.
+We created a nanosatellite that utilizes computer vision models, image segmentation U-Net convolutional networks, linear regression artifical neural networks, and heuristic fire spread simulators in order to accurately apply wildfire patterns to a real-world setting, allowing researchers to prevent wildfires from spreading in high-risk regions.

 ## Practical Applications